GlebBatykov/minerva/README.md

 }
 ```

-`Minerva` contains a ready-made intermediate handler for `JWT` authorization - `JwtAuthMiddleware`.
+`Minerva` contains a ready-made middleware for `JWT` authorization - `JwtAuthMiddleware`.
 In the pipeline of intermediate request handlers, it should go earlier than `Endpoint Middleware'.

 When creating an instance of `JwtAuthMiddleware`, you must set the required parameter `tokenVerify`.
 This is a handler where you prescribe the logic of checking the token for validity and must return `true` if the user is authorized, `false` if the user is not authorized.